darkspr1te/vscode_arduino_mkstft_flappyduino/README.md

 Note, Do not use bootloader from MarlinTFT github, Only from MKSTFTV4 github

 ## MKS TFT basic bring up for platformio/vscode
-    Just build and flash to device via stlink or uart method (first build will be slow as platformio downloads required libs in background)
-	Does not require use of bootloader
+    Just build and flash to device via stlink or uart method (first build will be slow as platformio downloads required libs in background) Does not require use of bootloader
 	inital script work+bugfixes  @delwinbest (https://github.com/delwinbest)

-	## Whats working
+	 Whats working

 	.Calibrate TouchTFT(with calibration example code, simple)
 	.TFT Via UTFT
 	.SD Card via STM libs or arduino
 	.USART1/2/3
+	.SPIFlash
 	.Image loading from SPI Flash, BMP's , C array's  etc .settings storage via i2c eeprom
 	.speaker  (now with working PWM+DMA audio)